Yoz0/Notes-de-stage/randell1992.md

 % Fiche de lecture
 A Spatial Logic based on Regions and Connection
-% 3rd Int.
-Conf. on Knowledge Representation and Reasoning -- 1992
+% 3rd international conference on Knowledge Representation and Reasoning -- 1992
-% David A. Randell, Zhan Cui and Anthiny G. Cohn
+e David A. Randell, Zhan Cui and Anthony G. Cohn

 # Résumé